daos-stack/daos/design/incr_reint_design.md

   any target is excluded.
 Rejected: an exclusion may last indefinitely and space reclamation is a first-class requirement; the tiered policy retains only the last punch by default and degrades to watermarks under pressure.
+- **Releasing punch evidence from the target's own pool map.** Letting each target discard its retained punches and punch tree when its copy of the pool map shows no excluded target.
+  Rejected: the copy can lag the leader's, and a punch committed after an exclusion the target has not yet learned of could be discarded while still needed.
+The leader-decided release epoch carried with the stable epoch broadcast has a correctness argument that depends on epochs only.
+- **Per-container recovery after a tier 3 downgrade.** Wiping and rebuilding only the affected container shard on the reintegrating target.
+Rejected for the tech preview: it requires the scan to report every object of one container from epoch 0 while the others are handled incrementally, and the puller to wipe the shard before any pulled data for it arrives;
+  re-scheduling the whole reintegration in full mode is simpler and the state is exceptional.
 - **Maximum instead of minimum of the stored stable epochs** for the fast-mode threshold.
   Rejected: a container with a lower stable epoch may have modifications between its epoch and the maximum, which the comparison against the maximum would fail to detect.